 Faculty Innovation Studio

 The Spark Faculty Innovation Studio is an inviting space for faculty and instructors to meet with other faculty and support staff in activities and discussions, take a break between classes, attend workshops, or engage with instructional designers.
 With flexible seating styles available—meeting table, café booth or individual lounge chairs—the Faculty Innovation Studio was designed so faculty and instructors could have a space to consider the ways and means of experimenting with different teaching styles, technologies and modalities.
-Two recording studios are available to faculty inside the Faculty Innovation Studio to enable instructors to create or edit content and media pieces for class components and lessons.
+Two recording rooms are available to faculty inside the Faculty Innovation Studio to enable instructors to create or edit content and media pieces for class components and lessons.

 There are three feature walls in the Spark.
 Each contains graphics unique to Washington State University, meant to invoke feelings of belonging and connectedness of the Spark to campus and students to the Spark.